Upcoming Changes to the Immigration System

 Please note that a white paper is a statement of intended strategy, it is not a legal document.
 It does not give the detail of the stated changes, or how they will be implemented, it just sets the direction of policy for the future.

-It has been announced that the first phase of reforms to work visas will take effect from 22nd July 2025 and the key points are:
+The first phase of reforms to work visas took effect from 22nd July 2025, these included:

 - Raising the skills threshold for skilled worker visas from RQF level 3 (regulated qualification framework) to RQF level 6 (mainly graduate professions).
-This will apply to applicants from overseas and those applying to switch from other routes.
+This applies to applicants from overseas and those applying to switch from other visa routes.

-- Salary thresholds for work visas are being raised with the salary threshold for the skilled worker visa increasing from £38,700 to £41,700.
-This will apply to those applicants from overseas, those applying to switch from other routes and potentially those who were issued a skilled worker visa after 4th April 2024 at point of visa extension.
+- Salary thresholds for work visas have been raised.
+The salary threshold for skilled worker visas increased from £38,700 to £41,700.
+This applies to applicants from overseas, those applying to switch from other routes, and those who were issued a skilled worker visa after 4th April 2024 at the point of visa extension.

 - The changes to both the skills and salary thresholds include transitional arrangements, allowing existing Skilled Worker visa holders to continue to extend their visas, bring dependants, change employment and take supplementary employment in occupations below RQF level 6.